 That floats on high o'er vales and hills,

 When all at once I saw a crowd,

 Read the rest on the Poetry Foundation site.

 Wordsworth's anniversary will be celebrated all year.
 We'll update this page as events are announced.

-Coming Soon: A teaching resource on Wordsworth's poetry.
+Don't miss: Our teaching resource on Wordsworth's poetry.